Water Heating Systems

 Heat pump water heaters (or HPWH) work similar to a heat pump air conditioning unit.
 They draw heat from the outside air and use it to heat your water.
 Because it uses electricity to ‘move’ heat, rather than produce it directly, HPWHs are extremely efficient and cheap to run.
-However, they have a higher upfront unit and installation cost.
-Because they draw their heat from the air, you will need to select a model designed to operate in low temperatures if you live in an area with a cool climate.
+However, they have a relatively high upfront unit and installation cost.
+Because they draw their heat from the air, you will need to select a model designed to operate in temperatures consistent to the climate you live in.

 Electric Hot Water Cylinders

-Electric hot water cylinders are a common form of water heating in New Zealand.
+Electric hot water cylinders are the most common form of water heating in New Zealand.
 They have the lowest upfront cost of all water heating options, but are not very efficient and thus relatively expensive to run.
-This is because some of the heat in the stored water is constantly lost into the air and through radiation, a phenomenon called ‘standing loss’.
-One key advantage is that certain cylinders are available with additional connectors that allow other water heating options, such as solar thermal, to be added in the future.
-If you can’t afford to upgrade your cylinder that was manufactured before 2003, make sure to an install an insulation around it to reduce standing loss.
+This is because some of the heat of the stored water is constantly lost into the air and through radiation, a phenomenon called ‘standing loss’.
+One key advantage however is that certain cylinders are available with additional connectors that allow other water heating options, such as solar thermal, to be added in the future.
+If your cylinder was manufactured before 2003 and you can’t afford to upgrade the system, you might be able to install insulation around it to reduce standing loss.

 Continuous Flow Systems

 Continuous flow systems can be powered by gas or electricity, and are designed to heat water instantly as it passes through the unit (without storing it).
-This means there are virtually no standing losses of heat, meaning they are efficient and well suited to buildings with variable usage patterns, like sports clubs.
-It’s important to note that gas is not a renewable resource, and produces greenhouse emissions when used.
+This results in virtually no standing losses of heat, meaning they are efficient and well suited to buildings with variable usage patterns, like sports clubs.
+However, it is important to note that gas is not a renewable resource, and produces greenhouse emissions when used.
 Electric models are available, but require separate heavy-duty wiring to accommodate the high currents required, and may struggle to provide enough hot water for larger sports facilities.